Strike by Los Angeles teachers enters fifth day amid talks

 #ReadLocal

-Caputo-Pearl said negotiations likely would continue Friday and possibly through the weekend.

-Mayor Eric Garcetti had urged both sides to resume talks at City Hall.
-The mayor does not have authority over the Los Angeles Unified School District but he has sought to help both sides reach an agreement.
+The mayor does not have authority over the Los Angeles Unified School District but has sought to help both sides reach an agreement.

-Teachers planned a huge rally at downtown's Grand Park on Friday — the first day with no rain in the forecast since the strike began.
+Union President Alex Caputo-Pearl earlier tempered expectations for an immediate resolution, noting that bargaining had gone on for 21 months before the strike and key differences remained.

 Clashes over pay, class sizes and support-staff levels in the district with 640,000 students led to its first strike in 30 years and prompted the staffing of classrooms with substitute teachers and administrators.